-- The implants and guide wires are intended for single use only. - Instruments and implants are to be treated as sharps. - Do not implant the instruments. - Do not use other manufacturer's instruments or implants in conjunction with the APEX 3D[TM] Total Ankle Replacement Device. - Do not re-sterilize the APEX 3DTM Total Ankle Replacement Implants or Instruments.
+- Do not attempt a surgical procedure with faulty, damaged or suspect instruments or implants.
+Inspect all components preoperatively to assure utility. - Never modify an implant. - The implants and guide wires are intended for single use - Instruments and implants are to be treated as sharps. - Do not implant the instruments. - Do not use other manufacturer's instruments or implants in conjunction with the APEX 3DTM Total Ankle Replacement Device. - Do not re-sterilize the APEX 3DTM Total Ankle Replacement Implants or Instruments.